 Precocious puberty is caused by the overproduction of aldosterone.
 Precocious puberty is defined as the process whereby a girl under the age of 8 or a boy under the age of 9 begins to experience pubertal changes prematurely.
 Testosterone production in later life may be abnormal due to precocious puberty, often it will be high if this is the case.

-What Is The Difference Between Low Testosterone Symptoms & High Testosterone Symptoms?
+The Differences Between Low Testosterone Symptoms & High Testosterone Symptoms:

 There are some misconceptions out there when it comes to the effects of training, high testosterone and low testosterone symptoms.